 PALO ALTO, CA – Pro-vaccine advocates are known for being bullies, especially when dealing with anti-vaccine advocates who make claims about the dangers of vaccines.

-“All I said was that vaccines are full of toxins and that it is a FACT that they are causing the rise in chronic diseases,” explained anti-vaccer Nancy Heimer.
+“All I said was that vaccines are full of toxins and that it is a FACT they are causing the rise in chronic diseases,” explained anti-vaccer Nancy Heimer.
 “Then this pro-vaccine NAZI comes from out of nowhere and starts demanding that I back up my claim with evidence.
 These pro-vaccine crazies are nothing but online bullies.”

 According to Heimer, the harassment didn’t end there.
 The pro-vaccine advocate, Mark Stoddart, then proceeded to post links from peer-reviewed journals proving that vaccines were safe and not causing chronic diseases.